What does a retail operation manager do?

-A retail operation manager is a professional who is responsible for managing the daily operations of retail stores while maintaining their physical space tidy and organized.
+A retail operation manager is an individual who is responsible for managing the daily operations of retail stores while maintaining their physical space tidy and organized.
 Retail operation manager must ensure proper staffing at all stores as well as train employees to enhance their job performance and retention.
 They are required to conduct inventory analysis to ensure optimal stock levels.
 Retail operation managers must also visit retail locations so that they can evaluate the sales performance and level of customer satisfaction of each store.

 We calculated that 14% of Retail Operation Managers are proficient in POS, Retail Operations, and Payroll.
 They’re also known for soft skills such as Communication skills, Leadership skills, and Management skills.